 Dietary requirements and food allergies… we’ve got this *breathe a sigh of relief*.

-When approaching Bespoke Menu design, or selecting from a menu of dishes, the first rule is to pick what you LOVE.
+When selecting dishes from our menu, the first rule is to pick what you LOVE.

 Don’t get side tracked by what your guests do and don’t like or will and won’t eat.
 They’re coming to your wedding to celebrate you, not cousin Sarah’s obsession with beige food.

-How do we approach menu design for your guests with dietary requirements?
+How do we approach providing alternatives for your guests with dietary requirements?

 Sometimes this is as simple as replacing or removing a small element of the dish.
 This is great because the alternative will look exactly like the regular menu dish.